metaphacts/metaphactory-docker-compose/README.md

 3. run `cp ./database-config/.env_stardog .env`.
 4. Open the file `.env` e.g. `vi .env` and perform following changes:
     1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`).
 The name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
-    2. Please note that the deployment will contain GraphScope (`https://www.metaphacts.com/graphscope`), which runs in its own container and requires additional 2GB of memory.
-Remove `:./docker-compose.graphscope.yml` from the `COMPOSE_FILE` parameter to deactivate GraphScope.
 5. (Only for **metaphactory with Stardog**) Please perform additional steps below to prepare the Stardog configuration:
     1. Add your Stardog license into the `/database-config/stardog-config` folder by replacing the existing file `stardog-license-key.bin`.
     2. You may want to modify Stardog specific parameters in the `/database-config/stardog-config/docker-compose.stardog.yml` file i.e. changing the default memory settings